 The ~2.0 Ma site of Kanjera South contributes to our understanding of the relationship between stone tool production, technical decision-making and hominin behavioral ecology.
-The lithic assemblage at Kanjera South shows a substantial representation of exotic raw materials (e.g. rock types not available within 10 km of the archaeological site) and a diversity of different core reduction strategies that, when combined with novel statistical analyses, provide an opportunity to understand the technical decisionmaking within the context of broader hominin land-use strategies.
-Although early Oldowan assemblages dating to 2.0 and older illustrate a similar level of technological competence to those from later timeframes, substantially less is known about the broader foraging behaviors and land-use strategies of hominins during this interval.
-An investigation of hominin stone tool transport and utilization patterns at Kanjera would not only add to our understanding of how the landscape structures stone tool-use and transport but also further elucidate the relationship between Oldowan technological strategies and land-use patterns.
+The lithic assemblage at Kanjera South shows a substantial representation of exotic raw materials (e.g., rock types not available within 10 km of the archaeological site) and a diversity of different core reduction strategies that provide an opportunity to understand the technical decision-making within the context of broader hominin land-use strategies.
+Although early Oldowan assemblages dating to 2.0 Ma and older illustrate a similar level of technological competence to those from later timeframes, substantially less is known about the broader foraging behaviors and land-use strategies of hominins during this interval.
+An investigation of hominin stone tool transport and utilization patterns at Kanjera would not only add to our understanding of how the landscape structures stone tool-use and transport but also further elucidate the relationship between Oldowan technological strategies and land-use.

-To this end, we present a novel study of the Kanjera South lithic material that combines previous analyses of raw material properties, provenance, and technology with quantitative measures of core reduction intensity and tool utilization to elucidate the broader land-use pattern. e show that the technological variation at Kanjera South reflects an interaction of raw material properties, foraging ecology, and landscape scale constraints on raw material availability.
+To this end, we present a new study of the Kanjera South lithic material that combines previous analyses of raw material properties, provenance, and technology with quantitative measures of core reduction intensity and tool utilization to elucidate the broader land-use pattern.
+We show that the technological variation at Kanjera South reflects an interaction of raw material properties, foraging ecology, and landscape scale constraints on raw material availability.
 We further characterize the broader pattern of land-use of Oldowan hominins at Kanjera South and show that this pattern may condition the economization of stone resources across space.
-This study sheds light on the environmental and technical variables that contribute to Oldowan stone tool variability and provides unique insight into hominin land-use patterns during the early part of the Oldowan industry.
+This study sheds light on the environmental and technical variables that contribute to Oldowan stone tool variability and provides unique insight into hominin land-use patterns in the early Oldowan.

 Background to Kanjera South

-The ~2.0 Ma site of Kanjera South is situated on the northeastern side of the Homa Peninsula on the edges of the Nyanza Rift near the shores of Lake Victoria (Plummer et al., 1999; Ditchfield et al., 2019 Fig. 1).
-The extensive excavation of a 3 meter deep sequence of silts and clays recovered over 3000 fossils and similar numbers of stone artifacts (Plummer et al., 2009a).
+The ~2.0 Ma site of Kanjera South is situated on the northeastern side of the Homa Peninsula on the edges of the Nyanza Rift near the shores of Lake Victoria (Plummer et al., 1999; Ditchfield et al., 2019; Fig. 1).
+The extensive excavation of a 3-meter-deep sequence of silts and clays recovered over 3000 fossils and similar numbers of stone artifacts (Plummer et al., 2009a).
 The stratigraphy at Kanjera South is made up of approximately 30 meters of fluvial, colluvial and lacustrine sediments (Ditchfield et al., 2019).
 Extensive research on the geochronology and sedimentary context has demonstrated that the lithics and fossils accumulated predominantly by hominin activity (Behrensmeyer et al., 1995; Plummer et al., 2009a, 2009b; Ferraro et al., 2013; Ditchfield et al., 2019).

 The frequencies of different bovids and enamel isotope studies indicate that the landscape surrounding Kanjera South, unlike the setting of many Oldowan sites, was dominated by a grassland as opposed to more closed habitats (Plummer et al., 2009b, 2009a).
 Zooarchaeological evidence at Kanjera South strongly implicates a scenario where hominins had early access to small carcasses and mixed access to larger carcasses (Oliver et al., 2019).
 This record is consistent through the stratified sequence, suggesting that persistent carnivory spanned hundreds to thousands of years (Ferraro et al., 2013).
-Though Kanjera South is considered to have been of significance to hominins, it is difficult to determine if there was something unique about its location specifically or if the Homa Pennisula as a whole was simply a hospitable place (Behrensmeyer et al., 1995).
+Though Kanjera South is considered to have been of significance to hominins, it is difficult to determine if there was something unique about its location specifically or if the Homa Pennisula was simply a hospitable place (Behrensmeyer et al., 1995).
 Substantial faulting in the region makes it difficult to assess the ecological qualities of Kanjera South within a broader landscape context.